Application Management

 - TypeScript

-For Python applications, DBOS Cloud installs all dependencies from your requirements.txt
+For Python applications, DBOS Cloud installs all dependencies from your requirements.txt file.

 The maximum size of your application after all dependencies are installed is 2 GB.

-For TypeScript applications, DBOS Cloud installs all dependencies from your package-lock.json
+For TypeScript applications, DBOS Cloud installs all dependencies from your package-lock.json file (or from package.json if no lockfile is provided).

 The maximum size of your application after all dependencies are installed is 2 GB.

-After all dependencies are installed, your application is compiled using npm run build
+After all dependencies are installed, your application is compiled using npm run build.

 Customizing MicroVM Setup